turtlecoin/turtlecoin-docs/docs/guides/mining/Mining.md

 ### Solo Mining

 Solo Mining is where you, alone, try to solve a block.
 It is extremely difficult and not recommended.

-If you'd like to give it a hand regardless see [this guide](CPU-Solo-Mining)
+If you'd like to give it a go regardless see [this guide](CPU-Solo-Mining)

 ## SBC/Raspberry Pi Mining